Configure Parachain for Asynchronous Backing Compatibility¶

 Verify the constant relay chain slot duration measured in milliseconds is equal to

-in the runtime.lib.rs// Maximum number of blocks simultaneously accepted by the runtime, not yet included into the // relay chain. pub const UNINCLUDED_SEGMENT_CAPACITY: u32 = 1; // How many parachain blocks are processed by the relay chain per parent.
-Limits the number of // blocks authored per slot. pub const BLOCK_PROCESSING_VELOCITY: u32 = 1; // Relay chain slot duration, in milliseconds. pub const RELAY_chain_SLOT_DURATION_MILLIS: u32 = 6000;
+6000in the runtime.lib.rs// Maximum number of blocks simultaneously accepted by the runtime, not yet included into the // relay chain. pub const UNINCLUDED_SEGMENT_CAPACITY: u32 = 1; // How many parachain blocks are processed by the relay chain per parent.
+Limits the number of // blocks authored per slot. pub const BLOCK_PROCESSING_VELOCITY: u32 = 1; // Relay chain slot duration, in milliseconds. pub const RELAY_chain_SLOT_DURATION_MILLIS: u32 = 6000; -

 Verify the constants